xavierdidelot/DiagnoDating/README.md

 # Still to do

+- simStructure could be based on `mlesky` rather than `DetectImports`, would be more clear
+- What happens when there is no confounding issue but the temporal signal is weak, eg because all sampling dates are the same or very similar
-- Test to detect when the confounding problem happens
+- Propose new test to detect when the confounding problem happens
 - Propose a solution to when the confounding problem happens, maybe via removal of some leaves until test satisfied
 - Is permutation test useful?